Fire and rescue services

 Find out more about trekking the Kokoda Track under Travel.

-Tension between tribal, communal or clan groups can increase without warning.
+Tension between tribal, communal or clan groups can occur without warning.
 There's an increased risk during election periods.
 There have been instances of unlawfulness during elections and in response to arrest and detention sometimes resulting in deaths.
+Violent tribal clashes often occur in Enga Province, Mendi and Nipa in the Southern Highlands Province, however conflicts can occur in any province.
+In July 2024, at least 26 people, mostly women and children, were killed as a result of a territorial dispute in Angoram District in East Sepik Province.
+Similar incidents have occurred in Hela Province since 2018, including in 2022.

-Fighting often involves guns.
+Fighting often involves guns, bus knives and makeshift weapons.
 Rioting and looting can follow.

 Outbreaks of violence have happened in squatter settlements, marketplaces and urban centres, and during elections including: